fonoster/routr/docs/guides/securing-the-signaling-path.md

 ## Installing the Certificate in Routr

-To enable secure signaling in **Routr**, copy your certificate in `etc/certs` and edit the file `config/config.yml` to look like this:
+To enable secure signaling in Routr, copy your certificate in `etc/certs` and edit the file `config/config.yml` to look like this:

 ```yml
 apiVersion: v1beta1